Food writer Monique van Loon on ordering in

 Several fine dining and Michelin-starred restaurants are now offering delivery and takeaway for the first time.
 Which are your favourites?

 Oh, how I love their enthusiasm and creativity in these challenging times.
 So nice to see.
 I loved the takeaway (and sometimes a little ‘do it yourself’) meals from restaurant Floreyn, restaurant Bord’eau and the collaboration between Wijmpje Beukers and Sjefietshe.

-Do you have any tips for how people can support their local bars and restaurants while they are closed?
+Do you have any tips for how people can support their local bars and restaurants if they have to close?